Last updated on August 2nd, 2017

 There are several safety related issues concerning plugging appliances either into double adapters, modern multiple extension sockets, or long extension leads.
 There are multi socket extension cables with room for up to 6 different appliances.
 As long as their combined usage doesn’t exceed 13 Amps you can safely plug in and use up to 6 electrical products.
 However, it is very easy to overload these devices and many people don’t realise how easy.
-Overheating and eventually a risk of fire can be caused by as few as just 2 appliances.
+Overheating and eventually a risk of fire can be caused by as few as just 2 appliances if they use a lot of electricity – eg. dishwasher and kettle.

-Using appliances with plug adapters or multiple socket extension cables
+Using appliances with plug adaptors or multiple socket extension cables

 A radio, phone charger, two lamps and a wireless router for example would potentially only add up to less than 3 amps.
 But you can dangerously overload an extension with just a washing machine and a microwave.
 Washing machines, tumble dryers and dishwashers all use so much electricity that they should never be used together on the same wall socket.
-They all use over 10 amps.
+They usually use between 10 and 13 amps.

 Is it OK to use an extension cable with just one socket at the end?